ror-community/ror-site/content/about/faqs/_index.md

 ### **How can I change the information in an organization’s ROR record?**

 To request a change to an organization’s ROR record, submit the [curation request form](https://curation-request.ror.org).
+Requests will be reviewed by the Curation Lead and if necessary escalated to the [Curation Advisory Board](/registry/#curation-advisory-board).

 ***

 ### **Who is the contact person at my organization responsible for our ROR ID?**

 The ROR registry is maintained through a centralized, community-based curation process.
 Organizations are not responsible for maintaining their own records in ROR.
-Anyone can suggest a new ROR record or a change to a ROR record via the [curation request form](https://curation-request.ror.org).
+Anyone can suggest a new ROR record or a change to a ROR record via the [curation request form](https://curation-request.ror.org)

 ***